Consideration of Lords amendments

 It is a pleasure to follow the right hon.
 Member for Kingston and Surbiton (Sir Edward Davey) and I agree with much of what he said.
 The hon.
 Member for Bexhill and Battle (Huw Merriman) put his finger on it when he said that these knife crime prevention orders are a roll of the dice.
 That is absolutely the point we all want to make, and while I completely disagree with the conclusion he has come to, this is what we are doing in this House: we are rolling a dice and there might be unintended consequences that we do not know yet.
 That is what I want to speak about today.
 I shall speak to the amendments I added my name to: 7, 9, 10, 12 and 23.

 I chair the all-party group on knife crime, and yesterday we hosted an event on knife crime prevention orders.
-We heard evidence from the Magistrates Association, lawyers, academics, charities, and youth offending teams who work with children and young people involved in knife crime.
+We heard evidence from the Magistrates Association, lawyers, academics, charities and youth offending teams who work with children and young people involved in knife crime.
 There was resounding agreement: they all want to stop knife crime and protect young people, but they all believe that these orders are not the answer.
 I think they are a knee-jerk reaction to a moral panic and they risk exacerbating, not diminishing, the problem.
 Lawyers, magistrates and youth offending teams are all in agreement that, far from being preventive, as the name of the orders suggests, the orders will have unintended consequences that could criminalise a generation of young people and actively work against the Government’s stated aim of reducing knife crime.

 This final stage of the Offensive Weapons Bill is the first opportunity MPs have had to have our say on whether or not these orders should become law.
-This is indicative of the Government’s approach of late: rushing through ill thought-out plans so they can appear to be doing something without actually listening or engaging with experts or allowing parliamentary scrutiny.
+This is indicative of the Government’s approach of late: rushing through ill-thought-out plans so they can appear to be doing something without actually listening or engaging with experts or allowing parliamentary scrutiny.
 No real consultation took place other than some rushed consultation within the police—although we heard yesterday that even the senior police representative for children and young people was not asked about these knife crime prevention orders.

 As far as we can tell, the orders are the result of a few behind closed doors conversations between the Home Office and a few senior Met police.
 They have not comprehensively been thought out, and they were not a part of the Government’s own serious violence strategy.
 This is not the proper way for the Government to create laws, and it is an example of how bad, ineffective policy is created.

-As we have heard, these are civil orders which would be placed on children as young as 12 who are suspected of carrying a knife.
+As we have heard, these are civil orders that would be placed on children as young as 12 who are suspected of carrying a knife.
 They could place severe, lengthy and potentially unlimited requirements and restrictions on the person subject to the order.
 If the requirements are not all met, a breach will be punishable by up to two years in prison.
 We have a situation in which somebody—a child—who may never have carried a knife and never have broken the law will end up with a criminal record and potentially a prison sentence for an order placed on them just on the basis of probability, rather than a criminal standard of proof.
 This leaves room for subjective decisions being made and for many young people to feel unfairly targeted.

 The Government should be seeking to draw people away from the criminal justice system, not pushing children into it.
 And for solutions to be effective, they need to target the underlying cause of the behaviour.
 Sending children to custody does not work and is not an appropriate or proportionate response.
 Vulnerable young people must have access to education and employment so that they have routes away from drug gangs and the like.
 Criminal records and other criminal sanctions will disrupt lives and further marginalise young people, locking them out of mainstream society and exacerbating the root causes of violence.
 Children and young people have told our all-party parliamentary group many times that many are picking up knives out of fear.
 They feel that it is a necessary form of self-protection because everyone else has one and the police are not there to help them.
 Knife crime prevention orders will not deter children from picking up knives.
 They would rather be in prison for carrying a knife than be stabbed to death.